-I think there will be quite a few people that are not gonna like this pie ;) It looks horrible, but the flavors are so good!
-But hey… it’s a Halloween Apple Pie, so “horrible” is actually good!
-Right?! ;)
+I think there will be quite a few people who are not gonna like this pie.
+It looks horrible, but the flavors are so good!
+But hey… it’s a Halloween Apple Pie, so »horrible« is actually good again!
+Right?!
+It’s the perfect pie to surprise your guests or scare them away – not only around Halloween.
+So let’s get some apples chopped, and let’s find a suitable face or something else to cover the filling of the pie.

-Several months ago I stumbled over a video from Ashley Newman – here is her Instagram account – be warned, some of the pictures are probably a bit “disturbing” for some people ;P Anyway, she creates all kinds of stuff for horror movies, makes special effects makeup etc. Among all the things she does, she also makes “people pot pies” as decorations for people with needs for fake pies that look like somebody baked with human faces :P Basically like this pie here – her stuff is not edible though.
-My pie here is edible and delicious… I mentioned that already, right? ;)
+Several months ago I stumbled over a video from Ashley Newman – here is her Instagram account.
+Be warned, some of the pictures are probably a bit »disturbing« for some people.
+Anyway, she creates all kinds of stuff for horror movies, makes special effects makeup etc. Among all the things she does, she also makes »people pot pies« as decorations for people with needs for fake pies that look like somebody baked them with human faces.
+Basically like this pie here – her stuff is not edible though.
+My pie here is edible and delicious… I did mention that already, right? ;)

-Well… her creations look much better than my pie and much more frightening, but I thought “let’s give it a try and see what I can come up with…”.
-I wished it was more realistic, but working with pie dough is not that easy if you want something to look like human skin ;) Using rubber or whatever the people pot pies are made of, is probably also not easy to work with though :P Well I tried my best and here it is – my first Halloween “Face/Off” Pie.
+Well… Her creations look much better than my pie and much more frightening, but I thought, »Let’s give it a try and see what I can come up with…«.
+I wished it was more realistic, but working with pie dough is not that easy if you want something to look like human skin.
+Using rubber or whatever the people pot pies are made of is probably also difficult to work with, though.
+Well I tried my best and here it is – my first Halloween »Face/Off« Pie.

-The base for this pie is my favorite apple pie recipe you can also find in my baking book “Bake in the USA“* – it’s easy to prepare and makes also a really nice “classic” apple pie… if you decide not to create a ripped off face on top ;)
+The base for this pie is my favorite apple pie recipe you can also find in my baking book called »Bake in the USA«*.
+The recipe is easy to prepare and also makes a really nice classic apple pie… if you decide not to create a ripped-off face on top.
+Making it look like a face is much more fun, though.
+Isn’t it?! ;)

-Creating the face how it looks like on the pie is actually not much work to do.
-Some dough to form the nose and two strings of dough for each eye – the rest is just a bit of pressing and scratching off dough in the right places.
-After baking you give the face some more depth with some food color.
-If you want it to look more realistic, I guess you can go overboard and work much longer on it, but I needed like 5 minutes or so :P
+Creating the face as it is on the pie is actually not that much more work compared to a regular apple pie.
+A small amount of the dough is added and shaped to look like a nose and two strings of dough for each eye.
+The rest is just a bit of pressing and scratching off dough in the right places.
+After baking you give the face some more depth with food coloring.
+That’s it.

 INGREDIENTS / ZUTATEN